camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 ### Install Web Modeler

 :::note
-Web Modeler Self-Managed is available to [enterprise customers](../../../reference/licenses.md#web-modeler) only.
+Web Modeler Self-Managed is available to [Enterprise customers](../../../reference/licenses.md#web-modeler) only.
 :::

-Follow the steps below to install the Camunda Helm chart with Web Modeler enabled.
+Follow the steps below to install the Camunda Helm chart with Web Modeler enabled:

 #### Configure Web Modeler